bpourian/CAPONE-API/README.md

 So, I set about writing user stories, diagramming and jotting down ideas.
 I finally decided that I was going to build a webapp with its own API so that if requirements did change and there was a need for a more specific application I would have an `API` to interact with.
 This was the first time I had attempted to build something like this and I really welcomed the challenge.
 In my attempt to complete this challenge, I read several blogs and looked at a number of repositories as well as previous applications I had made.

 • I test drove my production and ensured that I kept an eye on the code analysis to ensure high test coverage.

 • I setup my environment and ensured I was making regular git/github commits with clear notes

 • I setup a rake file to help with database setup and cleaning after each test

 • PostgreSQL is what I used for local storage along with an app called PSequel to manually validate the input data on top of existing tests
-•

 Improvements
 ----
 Given more time I would like to have completed the following;

 • Ensured my API was tested with the aid of a gem called [VCR](https://github.com/vcr/vcr) to record my API calls

 • Debug the Heroku deployment

 • Use of Flash in Sinatra to display database errors when inserting a duplicate name or other invalid data type

-Above are some of the improvements I would like to have made given more time.

 Test Specifications